 So, how can you and your business make sure you aren’t one of those featured on ‘Social Media Fail’ blog posts at the hands of an angry employee?
 We think that Anca perfectly sums this up in the below quote from her post on the Entrepeneur.

 There’s no reason that your social media team should be treated any better, or any worse, than any other employee.
-Just because they have the ability to post something damaging onto your Facebook page, shouldn’t mean they’re given additional privileges.
-Creating a culture that keeps your entire work force happy, and addresses any issues they have, goes a long way to avoiding a rogue employee in any capacity.
+Just because they have the ability to post something damaging on your Facebook page, shouldn’t mean they’re given additional privileges.
+Creating a culture that keeps your entire workforce happy, and addresses any issues they have, goes a long way to avoiding a rogue employee in any capacity.

 Some of the best success stories from corporate social media accounts are down to the hilarity, empathy, or above and beyond service of the person responding on the company’s behalf.
 Stop training your staff to give out robotic responses, but instead set out clear guidelines on what shouldn’t be discussed on social media.